stolostron/stolostron/dev-preview/README.md

 ### Usage

 Search-v2 aims to improve the search experience while maintaining the current user experience.
-Search v2's usage should differ minimally from search v1 from the user-perspective, but scale and resiliance improvements can be found throughout the service backend!
+Search v2's usage should differ minimally from search v1 from the user-perspective, but scale and resiliance improvements can be found throughout the service backend.

 ## Configurable Collection in Search

-You can now configure search parameters to increase response times and scale by reducing unncessary data collection, prevent the collection of secure or georesidency-limited information, and reduce the footprint of the search services on your hub cluster.
+You can now configure search parameters to increase response times and scale by reducing unncessary data collection, prevent the collection of highly secure or georesidency-limited information, and reduce the footprint of the search services on your hub cluster.

 **Repository**: [stolostron/search-collector](https://github.com/stolostron/search-collector)